“I can’t believe you’d loan me your car without telling me it had a blind spot. I could’ve been killed!” – Biff Tannen, Back to the Future

 Perhaps the fact that all cars have blind spots is news to some, but it shouldn’t be to you.
 We all have blind spots due to an area on your retina that has no receptors, according to About.com.
 Give your blind spot a quick test (it only takes about five seconds) here.

 Acknowledging that a blind spot exists doesn’t eliminate your risk of accidentally colliding with another car when changing lanes or reversing.
-To save yourself – and your insurance company – some major hassle, follow these steps to eliminate blind spots in your vehicle.
+To save yourself – and your insurance company – some major hassle, follow these steps.

-- To adjust your driver’s side mirror accurately, lean your head to the left so that it’s in line with the edge of your window.
-Keeping your head in this position, adjust the driver’s side mirror outward until the side of your car is no longer visible.
+Lean your head to the left so that it’s in line with the edge of your window.
+Keeping your head in this position, adjust the driver’s side mirror outward until the side of your car is no longer visible

 Ready to get out on the road, now that you’re blind-spot aware?
 Don’t take to the roads unless you’ve got a well maintained vehicle.
 Compare, book and pay for local auto repair and maintenance using Openbay.